LBrockmanK/AInotes/pptx_to_obsidian/Notes/Syntax.md

-The syntax of a logic tells you the well-formed sequences of symbols FOL has 2 types of symbols:
+﻿The syntax of a logic tells you the well-formed sequences of symbols FOL has 2 types of symbols:
 Logical symbols have a fixed meaning in the language.
 There are 3 types:
 Punctuation (such as parentheses)